Festivals of Japan

 Event Dates April 19 and 20 every year

-*Please see the official website for details.
+*Please check the official website for more details.

 Official site http://www.hida-kankou.jp/kanko/foreign/en/things-to-do/festivals/